bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 - a system graph visualizer like [`bevy_mod_debugdump`](https://github.com/jakobhellermann/bevy_mod_debugdump): this doesn't rely on information about a running game
 - the [`perfetto`](https://ui.perfetto.dev/) performance profiler or a time travel debugger like [rerun-io's Revy](https://github.com/rerun-io/revy/tree/main): these relies on logs created, although in-process equivalents could be built
-- a scene editor, pixel art tool or audio workstation: these are used to create assets, and do not need to be accessible at runtime
+- a scene editor, pixel art tool, asset preprocessing solutions or audio workstation: these are used to create assets, and do not need to be accessible at runtime
 - gizmos: while these are commonly used for *making* dev tools, they don't inherently provide a way to inspect or manipulate the game world

 As you can see, these tools are currently and will continue to be created by the creators of indidvidual games, third-party crates in Bevy's ecosystem, and Bevy itself.